camdrit/camyo-discord-bot/README.md

-# Camyo Discord Bot
+# Lefty Discord Bot
-Camyo is an LGBT friendly Discord bot made using [Discord.Net](https://github.com/RogueException/Discord.Net) (along with Newtonsoft's [JSON.NET](https://www.newtonsoft.com/json) and [FleuntScheduler](https://github.com/fluentscheduler/FluentScheduler)).
+Lefty is an LGBT friendly Discord bot made using [Discord.Net](https://github.com/RogueException/Discord.Net) (along with Newtonsoft's [JSON.NET](https://www.newtonsoft.com/json) and [FleuntScheduler](https://github.com/fluentscheduler/FluentScheduler)).

 # Features
 * ```~pronouns me|he|she|they``` The ability to remember a user's pronouns.
 The bot will set pronouns for a user on command and only refer to that user using their set pronouns.